tjrules/blog-app-part-one/README.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# WDI Project Sprint Two
+# WDI Project Two

 **Build a web-based, CRUD application.**

 ## Objectives

-1. Build confidence as a developer by building something of your own.
+### Build confidence as a developer by building something of your own.

 -  Manage yourself (your time and your emotions) when given a large amount of unstructured work.
 -  Gain experience building a complex application.